Quantum-critical transport in marginal Fermi liquids: Umklapp factor for a circular Fermi surface

 If $k_F {a_L} < \pi/2$, $w(\theta,\theta';{\bf G})$ vanishes for ${\bf G}\neq {\bf 0}$ [note that for example, $G_x/k_F >4$ for ${\bf G} = (2\pi/{a_L},0)$ and the step function in Eq.~(\ref{w_G}) is zero].
 Then, by Eq.~(\ref{A_2DCFS}), $\hat{C}$ gets equal to a zero matrix, $\hat{C} = \hat{0}$.
 Hence, the coefficient of the $T$ linear term in the electrical resistivity vanishes in the absence of Umklapp scattering.

-The numerical evaluation of $C_{LL'}$ for various choices of $L_{max}$ has been carried out only for a circular Fermi-surface of various radii on a square.
+The numerical evaluation of $C_{LL'}$ for various choices of $L_{max}$ has been carried out only for a circular Fermi surface of various radii on a square.
 The results for the Umklapp factor $\rho/\rho_{\rm SE}$ are presented in Sec.
-II-E.
+IV-C.